 Before signing any maintenance contract, run it through our free Contract Scanner.
 It flags vague coverage language, narrow cancellation windows, and hidden fee clauses in 60 seconds.
 And once under contract, verify your contractor is actually performing the work.
 Ghost maintenance where service visits are billed but never performed is more common than most property managers realize.

-If you're comparing service proposals, our Contract Review service can help you understand what's actually included before you sign.
+If you're comparing service proposals, run them through our Contract Scanner to understand what's actually included before you sign.
 Already locked into a contract that's costing more than it should?
 Our elevator contract escape playbook covers the five legitimate routes to exit without paying the termination penalty.

 Every elevator eventually needs modernization.
 Equipment designed to last 20-25 years typically gets a controls mod around year 15-20, with more comprehensive work as components age out.